microscaler/tinkerbell/docs/mdbook/src/index.md

-# Tinkerbell Agentic Runtime
+# Tiffany Agentic Runtime

-Welcome to the Tinkerbell System Design documentation.
+Welcome to the Tiffany System Design documentation.

-This book describes the architecture, design decisions (ADRs), diagrams, and execution models that power Tinkerbell — a coroutine-first autonomous agent runtime.
+This book describes the architecture, design decisions (ADRs), diagrams, and execution models that power Tiffany — a coroutine-first autonomous agent runtime.

 Explore the chapters in the sidebar or begin with our guiding principles: